 You can see the koi is amidst some water, and it’s kind of going up.
 It’s swimming up a waterfall.

 There’s an ancient Chinese tale about a carp that swam up a waterfall: when it got to the top of the waterfall, it became a dragon.
 This is a wonderful legend, and it’s very well known in Japanese culture.
 This is one reason that carp or koi are so popular in Japanese culture.

 This image at left is a painting of koi by a famous artist, Kimura Hideki, that they put out during the Gion Festival.

-And you can see there’s a little bit of writing in the lower right.
-At lower left is a closeup. the artist wrote, “Carp is dragon in heaven.”
+And you can see there’s a little bit of writing in the lower right of that painting, which is shown close up at middle left.
+The artist wrote, “Carp is dragon in heaven.”
 This is a nice way to refer in English to this going up the waterfall and then becoming a dragon.

 So from a folklore kind of perspective, this relates to prevailing against the odds, which we can all relate to.
 It’s a very human experience.

 And more esoterically, this also relates to the experience of enlightenment, because it’s said that energy is released from the base of our spine, and travels up our spine, up to our crown chakra.
 This is a kind of chakra experience: the energy flowers there at the crown of the head.
 If you’re familiar with yoga, you may have seen images of a lotus at the crown of a person’s head.

 And so this kundalini rising, or energy-rising experience, is one of the hallmarks of the enlightenment experience.
 So that’s a more esoteric meaning of this carp becoming a dragon legend.

 Interestingly, at Koi Yama, they have a kind of tagline there, which is called “Dragon’s Gate.”
 And I thought, “Why “gate?”
 Where does that come from?”
 So I looked into it a little bit.